aclai-lab/ModalAssociationRules.jl/docs/src/getting-started.md

 ![I have command movement, specifically the right hand y-axis of the operator](assets/figures/natops-signals/structured/natops-y-hand-signal.png)

-At this point, we can highlight different intervals on the signal.
+Now, we can highlight different intervals on the signal.
 For example, via windowing:

 ```@raw comment
 <!-- Figure code: